For three decades, Mark Fuerst has been recognized as one of the preeminent thought leaders and creative entrepreneurs in U. S. public media.

 In his mid-20s, Mark helped to redefine the concept of community radio at WORT-FM in Madison, where he served Development Director, later Business Manager, and senior public affairs producer, hosting monthly call in programs with Madison’s Mayor, Joel Skornicka, and co-hosting the Pacifica Radio broadcast of the 1980 Democratic National Convention from Madison Square Garden.

-In his 30’s, as General Manager of WXPN-FM, University of Pennsylvania’s station in Philadelphia he worked with an extraordinary staff to invent a new public radio format--Adult Alternative/Acoustic (AAA).
+In his 30’s, as General Manager of WXPN-FM, Philadelphia he worked with an extraordinary staff to invent the AAA music format for public radio format.
 Using that format, WXPN launched the first NPR contemporary music program, World Café, now heard on 581 stations around the United States.
-Partnering with United Stations Radio Network, Mark and his team also created The Difference with Todd Lundgren which brought the the music of World Café to 200 commercial radio stations.
+Partnering with United Stations Radio Network, Mark and his team also created The Difference with Todd Rundgren which brought the music of World Café to 200 commercial radio stations.

 In 1997, Mark left WXPN to form Innovation4Media (I4M), the first consulting company to focus exclusively on the relationship between new media and public broadcasting.
-Since that time, he has worked with station, network and association leaders in public broadcasting to understand the service and business opportunities of the digital era.
+Since that time, he has worked with station, network and association leaders in public media to identify the service and business opportunities of the digital era.

-From in 2003 to 2010, Mark directed six national Public Media Conferences and seven national research projects on topics ranging from online fundraising and email marketing to digital music streaming.
+Working within IMA from 2003 to 2010, Mark organized six national Public Media Conferences and directed seven national research projects on topics ranging from online fundraising and email marketing to digital music streaming.

-From 2007 to 2009 he directed the CPB Public Media Innovation Fund, placing $800,000 in 40 R&D pilot projects in online news, social networking, new business models and online education.
+From 2007 to 2009 he directed the CPB Public Media Innovation Fund, that placed $800,000 in 40 R&D pilot research projects in online news, social networking, new business models and online education.

-In 2008, he worked with IMA members to create Public Media Metrics (PMM).
-PMM applied Google Analytics to monitor activity at more than 100 non-commercial online properties, creating the first widely-deployed comparative performance tracking service for public media websites.
+In 2008, he worked with IMA members to create Public Media Metrics (PMM), which applied Google Analytics to monitor activity at more than 100 non-commercial online properties, creating the first widely-deployed comparative performance tracking service for public media websites.

-Most recently, starting in 2012, Mark directed and developed Public Media Futures Forums, a project of the Philadelphia-based Wyncote Foundation.
+Most recently, starting in 2012, Mark has directed and developed the Public Media Futures Forums, a project of the Philadelphia-based Wyncote Foundation.